https://www.deakin.edu.au/__data/assets/image/0020/1260632/19779_Associate-Degree-of-Education_Hero.jpg

 As a graduate of the Associate Degree of Education, you will have guaranteed entry into our Bachelor of Education (Primary) and credit towards this degree, provided you successfully complete the Casper test.

 An associate degree equips you with the skills to succeed at both university and in your future career.
-Graduates find employment opportunities in a range of fields, including:
+Open yourself to employment opportunities as a qualified teacher or across a range of fields, including:

 • education